EnzoE-2026/Get-started-with-Microsoft-data-analytics/README.md

 - Domains: Healthcare, Finance & Banking, E-Commerce, Retail, Professional Sports, Politics, and more — demonstrating strong versatility in data analysis across diverse industries.

+## Tasks of a data analyst >> Unit 3/6
+1. Prepare
+2. Manage
+3. Analyze
+4. Model
+5. Visualize

+### 1. Prepare
+ •	Before doing anything with the data, it must be prepared.
+•	Data preparation is the process of profiling, cleaning, and transforming  data to get it ready to model and visualize.
+•	Taking raw data and turning it into coherent information: o	Data integrity o	Corrections o	Missing data o	Converting data type o	Readability
+•	Connecting to data source
+•	Privacy and security

+## 2. Manage
+•	Power BI has many different applications used to conduct analysis: o	Reports o	Dashboards o	Workspaces o	Semantic models o	Readability

+•	Connecting to data source
+•	Privacy and security

+## 3. Analyze
+  •	Find insights, identify patterns and trends, predict outcomes, and then communicate those insights in a way that everyone can understand.
+  •	With advanced analytics, organizations can drill into the data to predict future patterns and trends, identify activities and behaviors, and enable businesses to ask the appropriate questions about their data.
+  •	Users can quickly gain insights into their data by using visuals and metrics

+  ## 4. Model
+When the data is in a proper state, it's ready to be modeled.
+Data modeling is the process of determining how your tables are related to each other.
+This is done by defining and creating relationships between the tables.
+From that point, you can enhance the (semantic) model by defining metrics and adding custom calculations to enrich your data.
+Creating an effective and proper semantic model is a critical step in helping organizations understand and gain valuable insights into the data.
+An effective semantic model makes reports more accurate, allows the data to be explored faster and efficiently, decreases time for the report writing process, and simplifies future report maintenance.

+## 5. Visualize
+- Purpose → Visualization tells a data story that solves business problems and enables quick, accurate decision-making.
+- Best Practices → Keep reports clear, concise, and accessible (avoid too much data, use good visuals, colors, fonts, and accessibility features).
+- Tools → Power BI’s AI features (AI visuals, Copilot, Quick Insights, ML models) help build powerful reports without coding.